IllyaGY/sacramento-state-university/README.md

-// © 2024 Illya.
+// © 2024 IllyaGY.
 All Rights Reserved.